The Bennington Young Writers Awards: Advice on How to Win the Competition

 Table of contents

-Would you consider yourself a young writer aiming to become a professional writer and storyteller?
-Then, the Bennington Young Writers Award might just be meant for you!
-This is a very competitive contest hosted by Bennington College, aimed at high school poets, fictionists, and nonfiction writers.
+Do you consider yourself a young writer aiming to become a professional writer and storyteller?
+Then, the Bennington Young Writers Award might just be meant for you.
+This is a contest hosted by Bennington College every year (from September 1 to November 1) and is aimed at aspiring poets, fiction and nonfiction writers who still attend high school.

 Categories and Eligibility

-Visit the Bennington College website to submit your entry.
+Visit the Bennington College website to submit your entry and check current prizes.

-For those who wish to enter the Bennington Young Writers Awards competition, here’s how to be outstanding in the event:
+For those who wish to enter the Bennington Young Writers Awards competition, here’s how to stand out.

 1. Choosing the Right Category

-One key element when competing in this Bennington Young Writers Award competition is choosing the right category.
-What comes to your mind as far as your writing style and preference are concerned?
+One key element when competing in the Bennington Young Writers Award competition is choosing the right category.
+What comes to your mind when you think of your writing style and preferred literary works?
 If your strength lies in the use of vivid imagery and the depiction of emotions, then poetry may be the area for you.

-However, if you’re interested in interesting subplots and out-of-this-world characters, then you may enjoy Fiction.
-If you know how to make the presentation of facts and a person’s point of view interesting, then you belong in Non-Fiction.
+However, if you’re interested in compelling subplots and inventing characters, then you may enjoy Fiction.
+If you know how to make the presentation of facts interesting, then Nonfiction may be the best choice.
+To gauge the best fit, think about previous feedback on your work and select the category with the most positive review.

 2. Crafting a Winning Entry

-The Bennington Young Writers Poetry Award requires you to submit something new, interesting and organized.
-Make sure that you create a strong story or plausible claim upheld by well-written and powerful images.
-Your characters’ designs or ideas should be well-rounded and realistic.
+The Bennington Young Writers Poetry Award requires you to submit something original, interesting and organized.
+Make sure that you create a strong story or plausible claim upheld by well-written and powerful images (for fiction and poetry) and reputable sources (for nonfiction).

 1. Take a Break

-Rest a bit after finishing your draft before going for the second revision, as it allows you to work with a different perspective.
+Rest after finishing your first draft before beginning the second revision as it allows you to work with a different perspective.

 1. Read Aloud

-Reading the work out loud helps to identify whether your words are put in awkward constructions and also spot problems that may not be noted when reading silently.
+Reading the work out loud helps to identify awkward constructions that may not be noted when reading silently.

-Do not forget to use grammar and spell-check programs.
+Do not forget to use grammar and spell-check tools .
 However, remember not to rely on these only.
-Such aids do not analyze the whole document and so are likely to ignore errors related to the context.
+Such aids do not analyze the whole document and so are likely to ignore errors related to context.

 1. Get Feedback

-Hand your written work to friends, teachers, or someone senior, who can let you know what the mistakes are.
-They are often indispensable and may notice errors you cannot.
+Hand your written work to friends, teachers, or someone senior.
+They may notice errors and provide you with feedback and intresting ideas.

-Make sure that you are editing several paragraphs in several rounds.
-Each round should focus on different issues, such as the outline of the document, its content, and checking grammar.
+Make sure that you edit in several rounds.
+Each round should focus on different issues, such as the outline of the document, its content, and grammar.

 If you are interested in writing, consider doing research.
 Conducting research will help you learn to support your argument, incorporate facts & analyze data.
 Our experienced mentors will guide you throughout the process, whatever your passion is!